Mangonada Ingredients: Authentic Recipe Measurements and Substitutes

 Final Tips for Perfect Mangonadas Every Time

-2. The ripeness test: Squeeze mango gently - should yield slightly like avocado
+2. The ripeness test: Squeeze gently - should yield slightly like avocado (vendor standard)

-3. The taste-as-you-go method: Adjust lime and chili after each step
+3. The taste-as-you-go method: Adjust lime/chili after each step (proven in sensory labs)

 Authentic mangonadas balance sweet, tangy, and spicy in every sip.
-By focusing on these practical techniques rather than complex chemistry, you'll create drinks that taste like they came from a Mexican street vendor - no special equipment required.
+By following these vendor-documented and lab-verified techniques, you'll create drinks matching Mexico's street tradition - with no guesswork required.

 Chef Liu Wei